ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Annotated protein structure](/evo2/protein_structure_annotated.png)

 Although all of the identified features above from Evo 2 are biological features which are commonplace in literature, there *could* be learned representations of “unknown” biological features in scientific literature discovered by the mechanistic interpretability.
-If large models can learn “deeper representations” beyond what’s known in literature, just training a model and interpreting it could be enough to unlock new research.
+If large models can learn “deeper representations” beyond what’s known in literature, simply training a model and interpreting it could be enough to unlock new research.

 # Takeaways

 At this point, you've learned about the architecture behind Evo 2, how it can be used to generate novel genomic sequences and how Evo 2 could identify features in the latent space of DNA.
 What I haven't discussed is the future of Evo 2 and where biologists will use the model.

 To get a sense of the limitations and potential of Evo 2, I'd recommend reading the socratic dialogue in [owlposting](https://x.com/owl_posting)'s [two](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility) [blogs](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility-a78) about Evo 2.
 I generally agree with owlposting's high-level assessment:
-- Evo 2 needs real-world validation for pathogenicity prediction to be used in production workflows, because it was only evaluated with digital models, and not on any real-world biological experiments.
+- Evo 2 needs real-world validation for pathogenicity prediction to be used in production workflows, because it was only evaluated with digital models, not on any real-world biological experiments.
-- High-fidelity genome generation at scale is only possible with large models such as Evo 2, rather than humans, but the utility today is bottlenecked by DNA synthesis costs.
+- High-fidelity genome generation at scale is only possible with large models such as Evo 2, not through manual human design.
+But, the utility today is bottlenecked by DNA synthesis costs.

 LLMs today are useful for real-world tasks because reward models for language can already be approximated at a reasonable cost.
 This has been shown with RLHF for qualitative reasoning tasks and specific RL reward models for tasks such as math and coding.
 On the other hand, DNA foundation models like Evo 2 don’t have access to the same quantity of high fidelity data.
 Getting reward signals from biological systems is difficult because you need to run experiments *over days or weeks*, which can't be accelerated by just adding more compute.
 To create useful RL environments for Evo 2, you need to loop in high-throughput biological systems!
 To accelerate biological research with Evo 2, we’ll need better virtual environments for training, tighter integration with high-throughput experiments, and reward modeling that bridges the computational-to-experimental gap.